INDPRO: US Industrial Production Index Monthly Data from FRED (1919–2026)

 Related Macroeconomic Datasets

-- US GDP Growth Rate — GDP includes services — IP captures the goods economy
+- US GDP Growth Rate (A191RL1Q225SBEA) — Quarterly aggregate output growth.
+INDPRO captures the goods share; GDP integrates services and government.

 Macroeconomic Dataset Hub